 Does your CLS score affect SEO rankings on Google?

-Yes!
+Yes it can affect SEO rankings.
 Although it may be in a very minor way, CLS scores define some basic UX and user interaction factors, so CLS does have a small impact on your site performance in the SERPs.
 Any unexpected layout shifts that occur are usually relatively minor and can be fixed with the help of a front end developer or designer.

 How do I calculate my CLS score?